TheSketch/The-Sketch/README.md

 ## Freelance Illusrater | Artist

 Hello, my name is Jesse Soto.
-I've created a Youtube channel named The Sketch where I upload raw, unedited footage of me finding my way to a masterpiece.
+I've created a Youtube channel called The Sketch where I upload raw, unedited footage of me finding my way to a masterpiece.
 I'm a creator/illustrator/artist up for hire.

-Here are some examples of my most recent works using Tayausi Sketches software on a simple setup consisting of a MacBook and mouse.
+Here are some of my most recent works using Tayausi Sketches software on a simple setup consisting of a MacBook and mouse.
 ### Original Pieces

 ## Autumn Still